How to add calculated fields in Google Forms

 Building a basic storefront with Google Forms

-This solution may require some technical skills, depending on how detailed you want your form to be.
-But setting up a simple storefront isn’t too difficult with these steps.
+This solution may require some technical skills, depending on how detailed you want your form to be, but setting up a simple storefront isn’t too difficult with these steps:

-Access form data
+Accessing form data

 Google Forms was originally an add-on for Google Sheets.
 It became a standalone product years ago, but it still plays nicely with Sheets.
+This tool acts as the foundation for making calculated fields in Google Forms.

-To create a spreadsheet from your form
+To create a spreadsheet from your form, follow these steps:

 Your formula would look something like this: